 Rosie’s Kitchen, Crooklets Beach (www.rosieskitchen.co.uk)

-Overlooking Crooklets Beach serving bistro food, coffees, breakfasts etc. Play area for children.
+Overlooking Crooklets Beach serving bistro food, coffees, breakfasts etc. Close to the beach and a great outdoor play area for children.

 The Falcon Hotel, Bude (www.falconhotel.com)

-Bar food or an a la carte restaurant option
+Bar food or an a la carte restaurant option.
+Delicious food in a lovely atmosphere.

 The Brendon Arms (www.brendonarms.co.uk)